Ultimate guide to things to do in Belfast Northern Ireland

 Belfast Botanic Gardens

 Free to visit the Belfast Botanic Gardens has tropical plants, giant bird feeders, a rose garden, an alpine garden, mature trees, flower beds and sculptures.
-A stunningly beautiful glass building dating back to 1828, the gardens have been enjoyed as a public park by the people of Belfast since 1895.
+A stunningly beautiful glass building dating back to1828, the gardens have been enjoyed as a public park by the people of Belfast since 1895.
 There is an extensive rose garden and long herbaceous borders and the tree enthusiast can seek out the rare oaks planted in the 1880s, including the hornbeam-leafed oak.
 The park is popular with residents, students and tourists.
 It is a venue for concerts and festivals and a fabulous picnic area.

-44 Best Things to Do in Belfast Northern Ireland
+Things to Do in Belfast Northern Ireland

 Hike Black Mountain